chz31/notes_and_examples/notes/sofa_experiments_log.md

 Overall, the global system and damping response is stable.
 The spikes of force is likely due to localized contact correction/conditioning for edge protrusions/penetrations/local basd contact geometry.

 Export constraints number `lambda` next time.
 Do the big force spkies concicide with contact/constraint bursts?

+Planning experiments using the **Design of Experiment** approaches.